223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 Hodur can also generate clojure.spec definitions. https://github.com/luchiniatwork/hodur-spec-schema

 In dev profile, I use clojure.spec to validate input and output of boundary functions.
-Spec plugin generates unevaliated spec forms from meta-db.
-So we need to eval them to register.
+Spec plugin generates unevaluated spec forms from meta-db.
+So we need to evaluate them to register.

 ```clojure:dev/src/graphql_server/spec.clj
 (defmethod ig/init-key :graphql-server/spec [_ {:keys [meta-db] :as options}]